Code-Institute-Submissions/greek-beaches-memory-game/README.md

 ### User stories

-  - As a Visitor, I want to
+  - As a Visitor,

-    1. Before starting the game, I want to see an explanation of the game.
+    1. I want to see an explanation of the game, before I proceed to the game.
     2. When playing the game, I want to be challenged.
     3. I want to be able to play suitable music if I want to.
     4. I want to have the option to restart the game if I feel like I failed halfway.